-Car Accident Attorneys in Montgomery, AL
+Car Accident Lawyers in Montgomery, AL

 Even the safest of drivers are sometimes involved in car accidents, usually because of the negligence of the operator of another motor vehicle.
 When an accident occurs and damages result, it is important that the affected party understand Alabama’s laws regarding car insurance, the process of filing a claim, fault and negligence, and car accident lawsuits.
-At the law offices of McPhillips Shinbaum, LLP, our team is here to explain each of the above, and to represent you as you seek damages for any losses you have experienced.
+At the law offices of McPhillips Shinbaum, LLP, our team of car accident lawyers is here to explain each of the above, and to represent you as you seek damages for any losses you have experienced.

-Recovering Compensation after a Car Crash
+Recovering Compensation After a Car Accident